 Beauty and Wellness Travel Essentials

-For period days, I swear by the DivaCup*.
+For period days, I swear by menstrual cups.
 Menstrual cups are safer for your health and more environmentally friendly than tampons.
-Plus, you can keep it in for 12 hours, which is awesome for travel.
+You can keep it in for 12 hours, which is awesome for travel.
 Of course, always ask your doctor before trying any new health supplements.

 Electronics and Tech